AstroTechies/astroneermodding/docs/guides/kitModding.rst

 After extracting them edit path to unreal engine in both of them to the respective path on your system.

-Now that the scripts are ready we can pack our mod, drag and drop the mod folder onto the ``_Repack.bat`` file.
+Now that the scripts are ready we can pack our mod.
+Open two file explorer windows, one with the repack.bat file, and the other showing your mod folder.

+Next, drag and drop your project's main folder (000-TutorialMod-0.1.0_P) onto the ``_Repack.bat`` file.

 After UnrealPak finishes you should be able to see ``000-TutorialMod-0.1.0_P.pak`` file.

-To load this mod drag&drop it onto the modloader window and check the checkbox.
+To load this mod, drag&drop it onto the modloader window and check the checkbox to enable it.

 After all this work you should be able to print your first item.